 - Start the conversation early.
 Communicate before a product recall occurs.
 Involve the food safety team on policy and standard updates to reduce food safety risk.

 Harvesting the Benefits of Collaboration

 Good collaboration between retailers and suppliers drives efficiency when a crisis hits, mitigating risk, and ultimately protecting a retailer’s brand.
 Further, the ability to communicate and share information with partners throughout the supply chain increases private label sales.

-Recalls happen often and unexpectedly.
+Recalls often happen and unexpectedly.
 Without the correct tools in place, the damage to a retailer’s brand can be devastating.
 However, by establishing and maintaining excellent collaboration between all parties, products can be better monitored, benefiting retailers and suppliers – and most importantly, the consumer.